manowari/Routine-Python-Processes-for-my-Projects./docs/installations.md

 **Requirements**
 - You'll need a data set, a large one preferrably
 - Find a suitbale model for use basing on how comfortable or requirements of your project
  - modularize your project with empty or filled __init__.py files .
-Its recommended you  run   `python create_init_files.py  ` as I might not remember to update as the project grows bigger
+Its recommended you  run   `python create_init_files.py  ` as I might not remember to update as the project grows bigger, [here's the code](autoinit.md)